emiketic/emiketic.github.io/_posts/2018-02-16-sendbird-for-building-react-native-messaging-apps.markdown

 Installation
 ---
-In your  react-native project folder, you need to run
+In your React Native project folder, you need to run

 ```npm install sendbird --save```